eadsjr/pgdoc/doc/node/CRUD_Examples.md

 ## CRUD Examples

+[Click here for a shorter and less verbose version of this document.][terse]

 > When working with databases you generally want to have [CRUD Functionality][CRUD].

 > That is, the ability to CREATE, RETRIEVE, UPDATE and DELETE data.